bgoldstone/Sudoku-Solver/README.md

 # Sudoku Solver

-- Attempted to create a sudoku solver in Go, but did not finish just yet :/
+- Created a sudoku solver in Go!